FabricFabricHarness

 });

 Both examples deploy through the same CLI and use the same init() / session.prompt() / session.skill() / session.task() / session.shell() surface.
-Start with the Lite SDK if you want fewer imports; move to the Full SDK when you need typed metadata, policy, artifacts, providers, stores, or telemetry.
+Start with the default import; switch to /strict when you need replay-determinism (Temporal) or compliance/audit clarity.
+You do not rewrite the agent.
 See SDK entrypoints, runtimes, and targets for the full distinction.

 Public API surface